-Traditional ‘British summertime’ was rocked in June, July and August of 2018.
-On the 13th July 2018 the longest heatwave since 1976 hit the UK followed swiftly by intense rainfall1.
+On the 13th July 2018 the longest heatwave since 1976 hit the UK followed swiftly by intense rainfall.
 The heatwave caused widespread drought throughout the country and resulted in a hosepipe ban, crop failures and wildfires.
-We know that sudden fluctuations between extreme weather conditions can have a significant impact on the condition of the highway and so we wanted to investigate if this played through into the claims our highways authority clients subsequently received by members of the public.
+We know that extreme fluctuations in weather conditions can have a significant impact on the condition of the highway and so we investigated the relationship between extreme weather fluctuations and Highway Authority claims profiles.

-We analysed the wealth of claims data at our disposal by reviewing highways incidents occurring between the 11th and 20th July over the last 10 years to identify if there were any spikes or emerging trends.
-Many of our clients handle some of their own claims in house, so this prevents us from having a complete claims picture but the data we do have, is of sufficient volume to tell us a story and highlight any trends.
+We analysed the wealth of claims data at our disposal by reviewing highways incidents occurring between the 11th and 20th July over the last 10 years to identify if there were any emerging trends.
+Many of our clients handle a proportion of their own claims in-house, so this prevents the development of a wholly comprehensive claims picture, however, the data we do maintain is of sufficient volume to be of significant value.

-2019 appears to have mirrored the same weather pattern as last year.
-We broke the record for the UK’s hottest July day with temperatures reaching 38.1 degrees Celsius in Cambridge on the 25th July 20192 .
-This was again followed by significant wet weather, the greatest impact was the dam at Whaley Bridge in the Peak District close to bursting resulting in the evacuation of residents.
+2019 appears to have mirrored the same weather pattern as 2018 as the record for the UK’s hottest July day was broken with temperatures reaching 38.1 degrees Celsius in Cambridge on the 25th July 2019.
+This was again followed by significant wet weather.
+A significant impact of these weather extremes was the partial dam failure at Whaley Bridge in the Peak District which resulted in the evacuation of residents.

-If you would like any support in analysing your claims data, please don’t hesitate to contact your Risk Control Consulting or Risk Management Partners Account Director.
+If you would like any support in analysing your claims data, please don’t hesitate to contact your Risk Control Consultant or RMP Account Director.

 Risk Management Partners Limited is the data controller of any personal information you provide to us or personal information that has been provided to us by a third party.
 We collect and process information about you in order to arrange insurance policies and to process claims.
 Your information is also used for business purposes such as fraud prevention and detection and financial management.
 This may involve sharing your information with third parties such as insurers, reinsurers, other brokers, claims handlers, loss adjusters, credit reference agencies, service providers, professional advisors, our regulators, police and government agencies or fraud prevention agencies.